zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation06.md

-## DELEGATION06: Test that the NS record is not pointing to a CNAME alias
+## DELEGATION06:Test the existence of SOA record in the domain's zone

 ### Test case identifier

-**DELEGATION06:** Test that the NS record is not pointing to a CNAME alias
+**DELEGATION06:** Test the existence of SOA record in the domain's zone

 ### Objective

-[RFC 1912](http://tools.ietf.org/html/rfc1912) mentions that NS records pointing to CNAME is forbidden.
+Section 6.1 of the [RFC 2182](http://tools.ietf.org/html/rfc2182) specifies that the SOA record is mandatory for every zone.

-The objective of this test is to verify that name servers does not point to a CNAME record
+This test is intended to verify the prescence of a SOA record in the domain's zone.

 ### Inputs

-1. The label of the domain name to be tested
+1. The label of the domain to be tested

 ### Ordered description of steps to be taken to execute the test case

 1. Obtain the list of name servers from [Method2](../Methods.md) and [Method3](../Methods.md)
-2. All name servers obtained as the result of step 1 are queried for A and AAAA records
+2. Apply [Method6](../Methods.md) to all the authoritative name servers for the domain.
-3. If any of the name server queried responded with the resource record type CNAME, then the test fails
+3. If there is no result from step2, the test fails

 ### Outcome(s)

-If none of the response contains the resource record type CNAME then the test succeeds
+If there is a single answer in step 2, then the test succeeds

 ### Special procedural requirements